qarawlus/fi-vnf/README.md

 xterm> ./initiate.sh
 xterm> spam-vnf -d res/dict.yaml
 ```
+Here, `-d res/dict.yaml` defines the filter rules file that is being used for the spam filtering

+---
 You can test connectivity on ports other than 25 by simply running the following:

 ```bash